 Previous clients include Webwise, ISPCC, The Department of Justice, Science Gallery, Dublin UX, AHA Festival Lucerne, DIS Copenhagen, Science at Life.
 Newcastle, RCPI, South West Regional Drug and Alcohol Task Force (SWRDATF), IADT.

 I strongly believe that research should be communicated as widely as possible, to a variety of audiences, and particularly to the general public.
 I have been a keynote speaker at conferences, taken part in public talks, workshops, lectures and panel discussions, as well as presenting at many academic conferences.
 I very much enjoy engaging with the media, particularly radio or television.
-I aim to disseminate clear, evidence-based communication about topical areas of interest at a level the audience will understand and enjoy.
+I aim to disseminate engaging, clear, evidence-based communication about topical areas of interest at a level the audience will understand and enjoy.

 Invited talks and keynotes